ITISFoundation/osparc-docs/README.md

-# osparc-docs
+# oSPARC documentation
 Source and tools for documentation and reporting

-The documentation in this repo can be rendered using [mkdocs].
-A pre-installation of all necessary tools is already available in a docker.
-The easies way to render the doc locally in a website and see the changes in the md files is
+The documentation in this repo is written in markup language.
+Currently we are using [markdown] and is rendered using [mkdocs].

+Under ```tools``` folder, we provide a docker with [mkdocs] pre-installed to render all [markdown] into an html.
+Just
 ```bash
   docker-compose build
   docker-compose up doc-generator
   # open localhost:8000 in browser
 ```
+Any further changes in the doc files will automatically trigger an updated of the website.

 Alternatively, you can build and run the container using directly docker
 ```bash